dannieRope/Marketing-Sales-Analysis-SQL-and-Power-BI-project/README.md

 # Understanding the Performance of Our Recent Marketing Initiatives: Insights and Recommendation

 # INTRODUCTION
- Our recent marketing campaigns have not been as effective as they were expected to be; As a marketing analyst, I have been tasked by the Chief Marketing Officer to analyse the marketing dataset provided to understand this problem and propose data-driven solutions.
+ Our recent marketing campaigns have not been as effective as they were expected to be; As a Sales and marketing analyst, I have been tasked by the Chief Marketing Officer to analyse the marketing dataset provided to understand this problem and propose data-driven solutions.

 This project aims to evaluate the effectiveness of recent marketing campaigns by analyzing the [marketing data](https://www.kaggle.com/datasets/jackdaoud/marketing-data).
 Optimizing future marketing strategies and driving business growth require an understanding of the performance of these campaigns.